Home » Military and Veteran Scholarships » College Scholarships for Military Dependents

 The amount varies each year.

-Details: This scholarship is to help assist children of army soldiers in receiving their first undergraduate degree.
-The child needs to be a dependent of an active duty, retired, or deceased soldier.
+Details: This scholarship assists the children of army soldiers in receiving their first undergraduate degree.
+The child needs to be a dependent of an active-duty, retired, or deceased soldier.
+This need-based award covers tuition, fees, books, supplies, and room and board.
+The child also needs to be going to school full-time in an accredited post-secondary or vocational institution.

 Website for more information and to apply for this scholarship: link